-Giving elephants space and a natural and dynamic surrounding that allows them to express natural behaviors, nurtures and stimulates them both psychologically and physically.
-Every day is new, a different path, new smells, a new adventure where they elephants are faced with decisions and problem solving along the way.
+Giving elephants space and dynamic surroundings allow them to express natural behaviors while nurturing and stimulating them both psychologically and physically.
+Every day is new, a different path, new smells, a new adventure where the elephants are faced with decisions and problem solving along the way.
 This helps to rebuild a mind that has essentially gone to sleep after decades of the same small space and routine that does not challenge a mind that we know is extremely intelligent and complex.

 Mud wallows, natural dirt, grass and other varied substrate improve foot and joint health.
-The ability to graze all day allows their system to return to a more natural state, while encouraging their teeth wear down properly.
+The ability to graze all day allows their system to return to a more natural state, while encouraging their teeth to wear down properly.
 Vast space not only allows an elephant to exercise naturally by walking long distances, it also engages muscles in their bodies that haven’t been used.
-The act of climbing up, and more importantly down a hill is a basic movement that captive elephants don’t get to perform.
-Stretching to reach the best piece of fruit on a trip, tearing grass from the ground, using their feet to cut the roots from vines, all of these movements are new to elephants who arrive at sanctuary.
-These acts are incredibly basic, but sadly they are things that are missing from the lives of captive elephants.
+The act of climbing up, and more importantly down a hill stretching to reach the best piece of fruit on a tree, tearing grass from the ground, using their feet to cut the roots from vines, all of these movements are new to elephants who arrive at sanctuary.
+These acts are incredibly basic, but sadly are missing from the lives of captive elephants.
 Sanctuary allows their bodies to return to a more natural state of being.
 The development and strengthening of muscles not only brings physical comfort, supporting aching joints and increasing range of motion, but it also builds a sense of confidence.
 Feeling better physically goes hand in hand with their ability to feel emotionally stronger.
 And so much of sanctuary is about the emotional recovery that takes place – the harder part of the journey for some.

 In the early years, when expansive sanctuary for elephants was a new concept, we thought that the key to healing and recovery was space, and elephants being able to live with others of their own kind.
 And, while these are fundamental, the true key to a new life is simple: choice.
 When elephants are given the autonomy to choose their own path, to make impactful decisions, we see their self-confidence grow, we see their self pride as they rejoice when conquering their life hurdles.
 Mostly, we watch as each choice helps them to explore a little more of their true identity as they take control over their anxieties and comforts.
 Autonomy unveils the magnificence of a being that will never again be suppressed.
 Instead, we celebrate with them, the birth of a new life.